 National plan for the archiving of sectors of new data coming from the ASCLME project within each country.
-These allocations should not be arbitrary, but must be based on national mandates and international agreements.
+These allocations should be based on national mandates and international agreements.
 For example IOC member states must use data centres linked to IODE's NODC and WDC network as long term repositories for oceanographic data (IOC Oceanographic Data Exchange Policy - RESOLUTION IOC-XXII-6)